ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 ### SVG icons

 By default, CKEditor 5 supports SVG icons found in the `ckeditor5-*/theme/icons` folders.
-Unfortunately, most of the SVG editing software produces the output with comments, obsolete tags, and complex paths, which bloat the DOM and make the builds heavy for no good reason.
+Unfortunately, most of the SVG editing software produces the output with comments, obsolete tags, and complex paths, which bloats the DOM and makes the builds heavy for no good reason.

-To remove the excess of data and prevent [certain issues](https://github.com/ckeditor/ckeditor5-ui/issues/245), **all the new icons should be optimized before joining the code base**.
+To remove the excess data and prevent [certain issues](https://github.com/ckeditor/ckeditor5-ui/issues/245), **all new icons should be optimized before joining the code base**.
 The right utility to do this is Node–based [SVGO](https://github.com/svg/svgo) and the usage is as simple as:

 ```bash
 npm install -g svgo